jbelke/whitepaper/README.md

-# whitepaper
+# ARAW Whitepaper

-This ARAW token white paper mainly focus on the core concept of the ARAW Token Ecosystem.
+This ARAW token whitepaper mainly focus on the core concept of the ARAW Token Ecosystem.